Ahsan Manzil: Architecture

 Ahsan Manzil was built on a 1 m raised platform and the palace measured 125.4 m by 28.75 m.
 There are 5 m porticos on the northern and southern sides of the palace.
 The building itself faces the Buriganga River.
-On the river side is a stairway leading up to the second portal.
+On the riverside is a stairway leading up to the second portal.
 A fountain previously sat at the foot of the stairs but was not rebuilt.
 Along the north and south sides of the building are verandas with open terraces.

 The palace is divided into the eastern side, the Rangmahal, and the western side, the Andarmahal.
 The Rangmahal features the dome, a drawing room, a card room, a library, a state room, and two guest rooms.
 The Andarmahal has a ballroom, a storeroom, an assembly room, a chest room, a dining hall, a music room, and a few residential rooms.
 Both the drawing room and the music room have artificial vaulted ceilings.
 The dining and assembly rooms have white, green, and yellow ceramic tiles.

 The dome is at the center of the palace and is complex in its design.
 The room at its base is square with brickwork placed around the corners to make it circular.
 Squinches were added to the roof corners to give the room an octagonal shape and slant gradually to give the dome the appearance of a lotus bud.
 The dome's peak is 27.13 m tall.